Rogue-1/HTB/Machines/Linux/Faculty.md

 http://faculty.htb/mpdf/tmp/OKQVoYJgi9AqWEu045DZNwdzfX.pdf

-Doing so should bring you to a blank page, however attached to the pdf is the file passwd.
+Doing so should bring you to a blank page, however attached to the pdf is the file ```passwd```.
 So download it and we can view it on our machine.

 ![image](https://user-images.githubusercontent.com/105310322/193356488-7d911901-4866-4208-9d11-0b91ab700a1e.png)